 Sadly for Ari-Pekka and his research, Selja was not the only Pallid Harrier to die this year.
 Another bird named ‘Hippu’ also died.
 Unlike Selja, Hippu used the easterly route through Russian, Greece and Libya to reach the Sahel, see her full track here.

 Some good luck is needed when searching transmitters

 Here are some anecdotes which I think we should keep in mind when we try to find a dead bird carrying a satellite transmitter.
 Children can stumble upon the birds and destroy their transmitters out of curiosity.

 In the case of Selja, despite her carcass – with her transmitter – was laying there on the ground for almost a month, Ali Irizi found everything intact.
 It’s a different story in more density areas in the north where children can be found everywhere.
 A Moroccan colleague, studying another raptor species, has lost a few satellite transmitters because the children arrived before him (and that’s within a short period after the birds’ death).
 So luck is very important in some cases like these (more details when he publishes his results).

 But it’s not always like this.
 A small girl found an electrocuted Spanish Imperial Eagle (Aquila adalberti) in the Rif region last year, and guess what, she informed her father about her find.
 When our friend Mohamed El Andaloussi from ‘AZIR Association’ went there later, he found the transmitter safely stored in the family’s house.

-Adults can also find the transmitters first, and the diplomacy is needed in these cases to convince them to cooperate (happened with this White Stork in northern Morocco).
+Adults can also find the transmitters first, and the diplomacy is needed in these cases to convince them to cooperate (This is exactly what happened with the man who found this satellite-tracked White Stork).